-Print the type (for example, sheep), class (for example, two-tooth ewes), number, value per head and the total value of all livestock on hand.
+Print the type (eg. sheep), class (eg. two-tooth ewes), number, value per head and the total value of all livestock on hand.
 Add up the total values and print the total in the box provided.

 Wool

 Print the number of bales sold and the amount you sold them for in the panels provided.
 Then print the number of bales you've left unsold, the average bale value and the total value of bales on hand.